luxorv/dotfiles/README.md

 * Export the paths of the dotfiles and the oh-my-zsh directories
 * Recursively search the `$DOTFILES/zsh` directory for files ending in .zsh and source them
 * Init Rbenv
+* Set the base16 colorscheme to use for both the terminal (iTerm2) and vim/neovim by exporting the $THEME and $BACKGROUND environment variables
 * Set the robbyrussel zsh theme
 * Add custom plugins from oh-my-zsh
 * And more...

 ## Vim and Neovim Setup

-[Neovim](https://neovim.io/) is a fork and drop-in replacement for vim. in most cases, you would not notice a difference between the two, other than Neovim allows plugins to run asynchronously so that they do not freeze the editor, which is the main reason I have switched over to it.
-Vim and Neovim both use Vimscript and most plugins will work in both (all of the plugins I use do work in both Vim and Neovim).
-For this reason, they share the same configuration files in this setup.
-Neovim uses the [XDG base directory specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) which means it won't look for a `.vimrc` in your home directory.
+[Neovim](https://neovim.io/) is a fork and drop-in replacement for vim.
+They share the same configuration files in this setup but Neovim uses another directory specification which means it won't look for a `.vimrc` in your home directory.
 Instead, its configuration looks like the following:

 |                         | Vim        | Neovim                    |
 |-------------------------|------------|---------------------------|